James McClean: Sunderland

 In August 2012, McClean scored his first two goals of the 2012–13 in the second round of the League Cup against Morecambe.
 He also scored in the third round as well, scoring in the 82nd minute away at Milton Keynes Dons.
 He scored his first Premier League goal of the season in a 3–0 home defeat of Reading on 11 December, exactly twelve months to the day that he made his Sunderland debut.
-McClean fell out of favour with the Sunderland supporters after he refused to wear a poppy which led to his departure in August 2013.
+McClean fell out of favour with the Sunderland supporters after he refused to wear a poppy in the run-up to Remembrance Day, which led to his departure in August 2013.
 Speaking in 2015 McClean says he was 'hung out to dry' by Sunderland.

 Wigan Athletic

 McClean signed for Championship club Wigan Athletic on a three-year contract on 8 August 2013.
 Three days later he made his debut in the 2013 FA Community Shield at Wembley Stadium, starting in a 2–0 loss to Manchester United.

 He scored his first goal for Wigan on 26 January 2014 in the FA Cup fourth round, a winner in a 2–1 victory against Crystal Palace.
 He had scored on 18 December against Sheffield Wednesday, but that match was abandoned in heavy rain and his goal was struck from the records; it was the only goal of the game by the 59th minute in which it was called off.
 McClean played in 49 matches in 2013–14, scoring four goals as Wigan reached the Championship play-offs where they lost 2–1 to Queens Park Rangers.
-The 2014–15 was a poor one for the Latics as they finished in 23rd place were relegated to League One.
+In 2014–15, Wigan finished in 23rd place and were relegated to League One.